The "C" Word

 October is Breast Cancer Awareness Month where you see pink everywhere, from NFL players sporting pink wristbands to pink ribbons on various products.
 This effort and campaign started twenty-five years ago and is headed up by the National Breast Cancer Awareness Month Organization.

-over those twenty-five years to educate, prevent and treat women, but sadly science has yet been able to eradicate breast cancer.
+Great strides have been made over those twenty-five years to educate, prevent and treat women, but sadly science has yet been able to eradicate breast cancer.
 What's telling about this disease is that we can all probably name someone within our own circles that have been impacted.
 About 1 in 8 (12%) of women in the US will develop invasive breast cancer during their lifetime.
 Currently, there are more than 2.8 million breast cancer survivors in the United States (this includes women still being treated and those who have completed treatment).* The key that is starting to turn the tide is early decection.
 The NBCAM offers low-cost screening options on their website to help provide the medical services needed for early detention and promotes all women over the age of 40 have an annual mammogram.

 As foodies, we admire the companies willing to put a pink label on their products for October